debops/debops/docs/user-guide/scripts/debops-project/debops-project.rst

 :file:`ansible.cfg` configuration file based on the contents of its own internal configuration.
 The script will also ensure that the basic directory structure of a project exists.

+If the project directory contains the :file:`.agents/skills/` directory (initialized via :command:`debops project skills`), the agent skills will be updated as well.

 Options
 ~~~~~~~